Canva x HeyGen | Create AI Avatar videos from designs

 Campaign launch videos

 Bring your campaign creative to life.
-Take the Canva-designed launch assets your team has already approved and turn them into an avatar-led announcement video.
+Take the Canva-designed launch assets your team has already approved and convert them into an avatar-led announcement video.
 Same visuals, now with a voice.